11 Sleeveless Tops That Still Look Professional

 A classic white button-down with a few fun ruffles thrown in to make it interesting.

-If you’re dressed in icy mint green, you’ll automatically feel cooler, right?
+If you’re dressed in icy mint green, you’ll automatically feel cooler right?

 Another way to wear dark florals, should you want to skip the dress route.